-In business from the ground up morning seminar I am interested in learning another detrimental aspect of business which is marketing.
+In business from the ground up morning seminar I am interested in learning about marketing.
 The seminar is practical as they promote us to develop product ideas.
-This further exercises the knowledge of business I have acquired so far to be implemented in the real world situation.
-The description also says that we are going to be grouped.
-I am very excited to meet new people and further branch out my connections and network with new personels.
+This further exercises my business knowledge to be implemented in real-world situations.
+I am also very excited to meet new people through grouping and further branch out my connections .

-In the afternoon economics seminar I would be interested in learning how to be strategic.
-This allows me to distinguish good and bad decisions.
+In the afternoon economics seminar, I am interested in learning how to be strategic.
 This is a stepping stone into perfecting the art of making quick and vigilant decisions.
 I am not familiar with game theory as I am very green to the economic side of things, however I am willing to learn what that is and be able to identify how it is related to the business world.

+I would like to join this summer program to further expand my knowledge about business as well as experiencing more business-related scenarios.
+I would also be able to connect with more people and further understand different characters and personalities and how to work with them.
+My goal sometime down the road is to become an entrepreneur, but the ultimate goal is to become a more moral and well-rounded human being.
+I believe that business teaches an individual a lot of things that are unteachable and I would like to experience these life lessons myself to become a contributor in society.